almeidavc/moq-live-streaming/README.md

 # Live-Streaming System using Media over QUIC (MoQ)

-This repository contains the source code for my B.Sc. thesis project.
+This repository contains the source code for my B.Sc. thesis project "Low-Latency Live Streaming using Media over QUIC".
 The goal was to explore ways of leveraging QUIC and in particular Media over QUIC to build a live-streaming latency that prioritizes latency.